cwRichardKim/RKDropdownAlert/README.md

 https://medium.com/@cwRichardKim/devux-uialertview-alternatives-3a78ab64cbf8

 ##Pod
+WAIT!
 Don't use pods if you want to customize or use the quick and easy [RKDropdownAlert show]

 	pod 'RKDropdownAlert'